kokkos/kokkos-comm/docs/api/core.rst

 Related Types
 -------------

+.. _CommMode:

-.. cpp:enum-class:: KokkosComm::CommMode : uint8_t
+.. cpp:enum-class:: KokkosComm::CommMode
     A scoped enum to specify the mode of an operation.
 Buffered mode is not supported.

     .. cpp:enumerator:: KokkosComm::CommMode::Standard